Electrical Techniques - Construction and Maintenance Apprenticeship

 Description

-An Electrician-Construction and Maintenance plans, assembles, connects, installs, repairs, inspects, tests, verifies, and maintains electrical systems in various settings (i.e., residential, commercial, institutional, industrial).
-The apprentice measures, cuts, threads, bends, assembles and installs conduits, electrical conductor enclosures and supports.
-Electrical systems include heating, lighting, power, communication, control, security systems and renewable energy and energy storage systems.
+The Electrical Techniques - Construction and Maintenance Electrician Apprenticeship program prepares apprentices to plan, assemble, connect, install, repair, inspect, test, verify, and maintain electrical systems in various settings (i.e. residential, commercial, institutional, industrial).
+Electrical systems include distribution, heating, lighting, power, communication, control, security systems and renewable energy and energy storage systems.

 Career Opportunities